superfly/macaroon/macaroon-thought.md

   this), and all caveats must clear.

-* A special kind of "third party" (3P) caveat encodes whether some other, possibly unrelated service needs to authorizes a request.
+* A special kind of "third party" (3P) caveat encodes whether some other, possibly unrelated service needs to authorize a request.
 That service needs to understand Macaroons but doesn't need to be able to talk to Fly.io.
   Fly.io doesn't need to know about the services.
 Some simple cryptography makes this work.